jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 By using [Spring profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/#boot-features-profiles), it would be a simple matter to configure the Spring Boot application to run with a different user depending on environment.

-See the VMware GemFire for TAS documentation on [security](https://docs.vmware.com/en/VMware-Tanzu-GemFire-for-VMs/1.14/tgf-vms/GUID-content-security.html) for configuring users with assigned roles and permissions.
+See the [vmware-gemfire-name] for TAS documentation on [security](https://docs.vmware.com/en/VMware-Tanzu-GemFire-for-VMs/1.14/tgf-vms/GUID-content-security.html) for configuring users with assigned roles and permissions.